 Defining who I am has always been difficult.
 I work in marketing and should be able to ‘market’ myself, right?
-However it seems to me that all I would be doing would be labelling and segmenting me into that or another group.
+However it seems to me that all I would be doing would be labeling and segmenting me into that or another group.
 That I can do:

 I am a millennial, female, only child, white, immigrant, adoptive Londoner, Spanish, vegetarian, heterosexual, tech savvy, social media user, graduate, environmentally conscious, foodie, beer drinker, Doc Martens user, book lover, media aware, urbanite, rock fan.
 This is what I am, but this isn’t who I am.